What's Covered Under Personal Property Coverage?

 - You own a 5-year-old laptop worth $1,200 when new.

+Note that with RCV, insurers often pay the ACV amount first, then release the depreciation holdback once you submit receipts proving you replaced the item.
 For most homeowners, replacement cost coverage is the smarter long-term investment, especially for electronics, clothing, and furniture that depreciate quickly.
-Learn more about how replacement cost vs. actual cash value impacts your claim payouts.

 Scheduled Personal Property & Off-Premises Coverage